Skip to main content

 This guide provides several examples of application configurations to help get you familiar with the Conscia platform.
 Keep in mind that while your sandbox environment may have different Channels, Data Templates, Components and connections, the steps to create and configure each of them remains the same.

-When you first log into the Experience Studio, you'll be presented with the following home dashboard:
+When you first log into the DX Studio, you'll be presented with the following home dashboard:

 alt_text